 Non-methane volatile organic compounds

 An exhaustive list of over 130 volatile compounds identified in livestock buildings housing cattle, pigs and poultry was compiled by O’Neill and Phillips (1992) in a literature review.
 More recent compilations by Schiffman et al. (2001) and Blunden et al. (2005) identified over 200 VOCs in air from buildings housing pigs confirming most of the previous emission profiles.
 Ni et al. (2012) identified over 500 compounds.
 The compounds most frequently reported in these investigations, which were heavily biased towards piggeries, were p-cresol, VFAs and phenol.
 Concentrations of these compounds in the atmosphere display wide variations, e.g. the concentration of p-cresol varies from 4.6 ´ 10–6 to 0.04 mg m-3 and the concentration of phenol varies from 2.5 ´ 10–6 to 0.001 mg m–3.
-The alcohols ethanol and methanol have been reported as the dominant emissions from buildings housing dairy cattle and sheep (Ngwabie et al., 2005; US EPA, 2012), and these vastly exceed VFA and p-cresol abundances.
+The alcohols ethanol and methanol have been reported as the dominant emissions from buildings housing dairy cattle and sheep (Ngwabie et al., 2005; US EPA, 2012; Ni et al. 2019; Blanes-Vidal et al., 2014), and these vastly exceed VFA and p-cresol abundances.
 VOCs are also known to be adsorbed to airborne PM (Bottcher, 2001; Oehrl et al., 2001; Razote et al., 2004; Cai et al. 2006b), thus representing an additional emission pathway and odour nuisance.

 A major attempt to quantify the NMVOC emissions from livestock housing and manure stores was made in the NAEM study that covered 16 locations in the USA with dairy cattle, sow and pig finishing facilities, as well as egg layer and broiler farms (US EPA, 2012).
 The measurements were made over two consecutive years from 2007 to 2009.
 NMVOC measurements were made with both canister sampling combined with mass spectrometry and NMHC.